 - The development of simulation tools that allow operators to analyse different deployment strategies — whether new deployments or modifications (e.g. extension of service areas of existing services), or operations (e.g. fleet management, pricing policies, etc.) — that are compatible with city regulatory frameworks, including indicators of both service (optimal fleet size, etc.) and city impact (space occupied, etc.).

 - The development of simulation tools that allow authorities to assess the impact on the sustainability of mobility in the city as a whole for different regulatory scenarios of shared mobility services.

 - Integrate demand models into visualisation platforms that support collaborative decision-making processes in the design and implementation of regulatory frameworks.

-This project is co-financed by the European Regional Development Fund, in the framework of the regional strategy for research and innovation for smart specialisation (RIS3), within the ERDF operational programme of the Community of Madrid for the period 2014-2020.
-"A way to make Europe"
+This project was co-financed by the European Regional Development Fund, in the framework of the regional strategy for research and innovation for smart specialisation (RIS3), within the ERDF operational programme of the Community of Madrid for the period 2014-2020.
+"A way to make Europe".